 Meet Rebecca from Edmonton & Area Land Trust

 The Edmonton & Area Land Trust is a non-profit, regional land trust, which started only in 2007 and has done fantastic work.
-EALT works to protect land permanently, in three ways: land acquisition through purchase or donation,
+EALT works to protect land permanently, in three ways: land acquisition through purchase or donation, conservation easements and education and stewardship.

 EALT accepts donations of property and funds, purchases land, and helps landowners establish permanent legal restrictions to protect natural habitats.
 EALT works in partnership with governments and other non-profit organizations to achieve their goals.
 They also work with other partners, such as communities, schools, and individual landowners to enhance habitat protection on private land – making everyone part of the solution!